 Synthetic Oil Vs. Conventional Oil

-Taken straight from Mother Nature then processed to become useable in your vehicle.
-It is made up of different additives that protect your engine.
-These different additives provide proper heat tolerance and breakdown resistance that engines require.
+Conventional oil is taken straight from Mother Nature, then processed to become useable in your vehicle.
+It also has different additives that protect your engine.
+These additives provide the proper heat tolerance and breakdown resistance that engines require.
 Conventional oil is inexpensive and gets a bad rap as a less effective oil.
-It is true that conventional oil requires more frequent oil changes but is recommended by many professionals as long as it complies with your owner’s manual.
+It is true that conventional oil requires more frequent oil changes.
+However, it is recommended by many professionals—as long as it complies with the requirements listed in your car owner’s manual.

 Who will benefit from conventional oil?

-Conventional oil should be used for older engines because of its thick molecular structure.
+Conventional oil should be used in older engines, due to its thick molecular structure.
 Older engines typically have bigger gaps between parts, so using a thicker oil will prevent leaks.
-Drivers who do not want to have added strain on their vehicle can benefit from conventional oil as well.
-Added strain can include spending time in stop and go traffic, exposure to extreme heat or cold, or using the vehicle for towing.
+Drivers who put added strain on their vehicles can benefit from conventional oil as well.
+Added strain can include spending time in stop-and-go traffic, exposure to extreme heat or cold, and using the vehicle for towing.

-Synthetic oils are considerably more expensive and have a smaller molecular structure than traditional oils.
-If you have an older engine synthetic oil can seep through gaps and create leaks.
-Many drivers have complained that their older engines became much louder when using synthetic oil.
+Synthetic oils are considerably more expensive and have a smaller molecular structure than conventional motor oils.
+If you have an older engine, synthetic oil can seep through gaps and create leaks.
+Many drivers complain that their older engines are much louder when using synthetic oil.

 How Often Should I Change My Motor Oil?

 The frequency with which you should change your vehicle’s motor oil will also be mentioned in the owner’s manual.
 Most recommendations suggest the oil should be replaced with fresh oil every 7,500 miles.
 Your choice of synthetic or conventional oil will play a role in this, however, as many conventional oils need to be swapped out at 5,000 miles, while certain synthetic oils can last 10,000 miles.